olufemi-oluwatobi/kada/readme.md

 #### API

-It uses fetch API to do HTTP requests and sets headers and other things like that.
+This project uses FETCH API to handle HTTP requests and sets headers and other things

 ```typescript
 const buildQueryString = queryObject =>